 In addition to a physical examination, the following tests may be used to diagnose DIG:

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye is usually injected into a patient’s vein.

 After diagnostic tests are done, your child’s doctor will review the results with you.
-If the diagnosis is DIG, these results also help the doctor describe the tumor.
+If the diagnosis is DIG, these results also help the doctor understand the tumor.
 This is called staging and grading.